abusesa/abusehelper/abusehelper/core/mail/README.md

 ## Message Objects

 As mentioned earlier the handlers expect `abusehelper.core.message.Message` objects to parse.
-The `Message` class methods are mostly modeled after standard library's [`email.message.Message`](https://docs.python.org/2/library/email.message.html#email.message.Message) with the following differences:
+The method of `Message` are modeled after standard library's [`email.message.Message`](https://docs.python.org/2/library/email.message.html#email.message.Message) class with the following notable differences:

  * `abusehelper.core.message.Message` objects are immutable, so all mutating methods like `add_header`, `attach` etc. are omitted.